janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <HistClfTrueHullDistModels />
 {/if}

-> @label:fig:hist-clf-true-hull-dist-models These histograms show the classification performance of models as a function of DFT-computed hull distance on the $x$ axis.
-The colors visualize the proportion of true to false predictions as a function of crystal stability.
+> @label:fig:hist-clf-true-hull-dist-models These histograms show the classification performance of models as a function of model-predicted hull distance on the $x$ axis.
 Models are sorted top to bottom by F1 score.
 While CHGNet and M3GNet perform almost equally well overall, these plots reveal that they do so via different trade-offs.
 M3GNet commits fewer false negative but more false positives predictions compared to CHGNet.
-In a real discovery campaign, false positives come back to bite you more than false negatives since they result in wasted DFT relaxations or even synthesis time in the lab.
-A false negative by contrast is just one missed opportunity out of millions.
+In a real discovery campaign, false positives have a higher opportunity cost than false negatives since they result in wasted DFT relaxations or even synthesis time in the lab.
+A false negative by contrast is just one missed opportunity out of many.
 > This observation is also reflected in the higher TPR and lower TNR of M3GNet vs CHGNet in @fig:metrics-table, as well as the lower error for CHGNet vs M3GNet on the stable side (left half) of @fig:rolling-mae-vs-hull-dist-models and M3GNet over CHGNet on the unstable side (right half) of @fig:rolling-mae-vs-hull-dist-models.

 ### Predicted Hull Distance Parity Plots